 If you would like to go around in a group you would just pay for one entry, plus £1 for each extra map.

 Take to the A57 towards Worksop from the Parkway and at the first big island take the first left, B6064 towards Woodhouse.
 Take the first right into Stone Lane.
 The car park is on the right.
 Drive carefully as you will meet competitors on their way to the start.
 The car park has a height barrier which is 1.8 metres.

 If getting there by public transport it is about 20 minutes by bus from the centre of Sheffield, there are several options use the Yorkshire Travel Planner to get to Coisley Hill from where it is a 5 minute walk down Stone Lane.

-There are toilets at the centre.
-As there is no cafe we will be selling hot drinks and cakes to raise money for Dave Hollinger, who was badly injured in a skiing accident in March 2018.
+As there is no cafe we will be selling hot drinks and cakes to raise money for SYO junior squad funds.
 Cake donations welcome.
 There will also be a portaloo.

 All courses are entry on the day.
 You just have to turn up, pick a course and fill in an entry form.
 There will be people on hand to help you if you have any questions.

 If you complete a course and there is still time you are welcome to try another.

 See below for details on the courses on offer.

 |Course||School Years||Distance||Technical Level||Who is it for?|